 2. Analyze keywords by Keyword Difficulty

-It can be found as a column in any keyword report on SEMrush (it will be labeled KD%), and there is a bulk checking report called the Keyword Difficulty Tool.
+It can be found as a column in any keyword report on Semrush (it will be labeled KD%), and there is an option to check Keyword Difficulty for keywords in bulk in Keyword Overview Tool.

 Select one main target keyword and up to 3-5 related keywords/topics to use in your outline.
 These additional keywords can be used as subsections and H2s in the body of the text, or simply just an additional point to include in your page if it makes sense to talk about it.